yym064/yoonmo.github.io/README.md

     * Dissertation : Image and Video Resolution Enhancement using Joint Upsampling and Frame Interpolation
 * Master of Science, Feb.
 2017
     * Department of Electronics and Information Engineering, Korea Aerospace University, Korea
-    * Dissertation : Frame Rate Up Conversion for Multi-view system
+    * Dissertation : Frame Rate Up Conversion for Multi-view System
 * Bachelor of Science, Feb.
 2015
     *  Department of Electronics and Information Engineering, Korea Aerospace University, Korea